 - Visual Arts

-Kent Place’s student-athletes bring an immense amount of pride to our school community.
-As the honors and awards from the 2022 fall athletics season have now been announced, we wanted to take a moment to recognize the athletes and the teams.
+Now that the honors and awards from this year’s winter athletics season have been announced, we’re delighted to take a moment to recognize our athletes and teams.